 It helps business leaders make important evidence-based decisions.
 It can help look into poor and high performers, finding the right talent, addressing learning and development needs, candidate joining prediction, cost of hire, identify the best culture-fit, among other aspects.

 It helps optimise evidence so one doesn’t lose out on opportunities – analytics can help fill up gaps in terms of quality and quantity.

 There has been a sudden change in recruitment ever since the pandemic started; companies have shifted to a virtual selection and recruitment process.
-Video interviews, online assessments and questionnaires and the use of AI tools to find better matches has gained prominence, helping companies overcome a host of short-term and long-term challenges.
+Video interviews, online assessments and questionnaires and the use of AI solutions for recruitment to find better matches has gained prominence, helping companies overcome a host of short-term and long-term challenges.

 Such as optimising the cost per hire, which tends to be a costly affair if you map the per hour cost of all the stakeholders involved against a particular requisition.
 The use of newer technologies such as chatbots, AI-tools and HRMS technologies help remove unconscious bias, shortlist and sort candidates and promote culture-fit hiring.